-Ice building up on the eaves of your roof can lead to ice dams, which can assist water in backtracking up your roof under your shingles.
-Ice dams occur as a result of heat loss, or during the freeze thaw cycles when snow melts during the warm daytime temperatures, and freezes along the roof edges at night when the temperatures drop.
+Ice building upon the eaves of your roof can lead to ice dams, which can assist water in backtracking up your roof under your shingles.
+Ice dams occur as a result of heat loss, or during the freeze-thaw cycles when the snow melts during the warm daytime temperatures and freezes along the roof edges at night when the temperatures drop.
 We are often asked whether or not ice dams should be removed to avoid leaking, and Zablocki Roofing always errs on the side of caution and recommends ice dam removal to preserve the integrity of your roof.

 Call a Professional to Remove Snow from Your Roof